adiltirur/image_classification/README.md

 Run the command <br /><br /><br />
 python accuracy.py <br /><br /><br />

-### That's it, Now we have the total accuracy and an output file is created image_classification/supporting_files/results/final_result.csv that contains the prediction, actual output and the comparision result of actual output with the prediction
+### That's it, Now we have the total accuracy and an output file is created.<br />image_classification/supporting_files/results/final_result.csv that contains the prediction, actual output and the comparison result of actual output with the prediction